Football legend Diego Maradona dies at 60

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BUENOS AIRES: Diego Maradona has died at the age of 60, the Argentine Football Association has announced.
+BUENOS AIRES: Diego Maradona, one of the greatest footballers of all time, died on Wednesday at the age of 60, plunging the sport and his native Argentina into mourning.

-The Argentina World Cup winner and the national team’s former manager had been in hospital in Buenos Aires after surgery to remove a blood clot on the brain earlier this month.
+Renowned along with Pele as one of the finest players ever to grace the field, the Argentine World Cup-winning captain had undergone brain surgery this month and died of a heart attack, a member of his entourage told AFP.
+Maradona will forever be remembered for his “Hand of God” goal against England in the 1986 World Cup quarter-final in Mexico City, when he pushed the ball into the net.

-The AFA said on Twitter: “The Argentine Football Association, through its president Claudio Tapia, expresses its deepest sorrow for the death of our legend, Diego Armando Maradona.
-You will always be in our hearts.”
+Minutes later he swerved through the helpless English defenders for a superb second goal, capping a victory that perfectly encapsulated the mixture of brilliant skill and often outrageous behaviour that ran through his life.
+He struggled with addiction to cocaine and alcohol and had been plagued by poor health in recent years.
+Pele described Maradona as a “dear friend” and the 80-year-old Brazilian said he hoped they would “play together in the sky” one day.